K\"ahler-Einstein metrics on smooth Fano toroidal symmetric varieties of type AIII: Spherical varieties and symmetric varieties

 depending on a parameter $t$ and finding a K\"{a}hler form $\omega_t$ to solve the equation, which for $t=1$ gives the Einstein equation we want to solve.
 Hence, in the absence of a K\"{a}hler--Einstein metric $R(X)$ may be regarded as a sort of numerical measure of how a Fano manifold $X$ fails to be K\"{a}hler--Einstein.
 Furthermore, the greatest Ricci lower bound $R(X)$ of a Fano manifold $X$ is closely related with the $\delta$-invariant defined by Fujita and Odaka \cite{FO18} using log canonical thresholds of basis type divisors.
 In fact, the basis log canonical threshold $\delta(X, -K_X)$ and $R(X)$ are related by the formula $R(X) = \min\{ 1, \delta(X, -K_X) \}$ by \cite[Corollary~7.6]{BBJ21} and \cite[Theorem 5.7]{CRZ19} (see also \cite[Section~3.3]{Golota20}).

 By definition, if $X$ admits a K\"{a}hler--Einstein metric, then the greatest Ricci lower bound $R(X)$ is equal to 1.
 However, the converse does not hold.
-For example, Tian \cite{tian97} constructed the unstable deformation of the Mukai--Umemura 3-fold having $R(X)=1$ (see \cite[Section 3]{Sze11}).
+For example, Tian \cite{tian97} constructed a small deformation of the Mukai--Umemura 3-fold whose general members satisfy $R(X)=1$ but are not K-polystable (see \cite[Section 3]{Sze11}).

 For any toric Fano manifold $X$, Li \cite{Li11} found an explicit formula for the greatest Ricci lower bound $R(X)$ purely in terms of the moment polytope associated to $X$.
 In the case of smooth Fano equivariant compactifications of complex Lie groups, Delcroix \cite{Del17} obtained a formula for the greatest Ricci lower bound where the barycenter of the moment polytope with respect to the Lebesgue measure is replaced by the barycenter with respect to the Duistermaat--Heckman measure.
-Furthermore, the recent result of Delcroix and Hultgren \cite{DH21} extend the formula to the case of \emph{horosymmetric} manifolds introduced in \cite{Del20horosymmetric}, which is a class of spherical varieties including smooth horospherical varieties and smooth symmetric varieties.
+Furthermore, the recent result of Delcroix and Hultgren \cite{DH21} extends the formula to the case of \emph{horosymmetric} manifolds introduced in \cite{Del20horosymmetric}, which is a class of spherical varieties including smooth horospherical varieties and smooth symmetric varieties.

 Now, we state an explicit expression of the greatest Ricci lower bound for smooth symmetric varieties using the following notion.

 \begin{definition} Let $X$ be a smooth Fano embedding of a symmetric homogeneous space $G/H$.
 A \emph{toric polytope} $\Delta^{\text{tor}}$ of $X$ is defined as the convex hull of the images by the restricted Weyl group $\overline{W}$ of the moment polytope $\Delta(X, K_X^{-1})$. \end{definition}